beRajeevKumar/React-Facts/README.md

 <h1 align="center">⚛ React Facts 👨‍💻</h1>

-This is a project for the Code Magazine, a magazine that talks about programming and technology.
+React Facts is a simple web application that provides you with some interesting facts about ReactJs.
+This web application is built using ReactJs, JavaScript, HTML, CSS, and Markdown.
+This web application is hosted on Netlify.

 ![Hero Page](./src/assets/hero.png)

-Click [here](https://reactfacts-rajeev.netlify.app/) and Read this blog.
+Click [here](https://reactfacts-rajeev.netlify.app/) to know some interesting facts about ReactJs.

 ## Tech stack